 In years past, inspection results were captured by hand and all necessary calculations (corrosion rate, remaining life, inspection due date, etc.) were done by hand on paper.
 Formal and informal records were all stored in filing cabinets and information management was limited to a single location, the file room.
 However, today we have the technology to instantly process calculations, retrieve pertinent records, mine data, and report information from anywhere in the world.
 Utilizing an IDMS to perform these basic functions clearly makes it easier for companies to effectively manage their mechanical integrity programs.

 Most companies implemented an IDMS over twenty years ago and many are now finding that their growing business needs have outpaced the evolution of their chosen software.
 Other companies delayed IDMS implementation and are still managing their inspection program using pen and paper.
 In either case, these companies must eventually select and implement a new application to better manage their businesses.

 WHAT ARE SOME AVAILABLE OPTIONS?

 There are many IDMS applications on the market and each addresses the core functionality requirements in its own way.
 What generally separates them from one another is (1) how users interact with the data, (2) how the settings are configured to process the data, and (3) what kind of ancillary functionality exists.
-Some of the most widely recognized IDMS names in the industry include Metegrity Visions Software, PCMS, Meridium, Aware, RBMI, ACET, and UltraPIPE (aka PS AIM).
+Some of the most widely recognized IDMS names in the industry include Antea, Visions, PCMS, UltraPIPE/PS AIM, and Meridium.
 However, the market continues to change as old applications are improved upon and new applications are created.
 Therefore, it is very important that each new IDMS selection project begin with a refreshed list of applications.

 SELECTION PROCESS OVERVIEW